Linuxfabrik/monitoring-plugins/check-plugins/safenet-hsm/README.rst

 This checks the health of a Gemalto SafeNet SHM via SSH and PSESH commands.

 Currently only the `hsm state` command is implemented.
-The other commands only report the output and CRIT if not `Command Result : 0 (Success)`.
+The other commands only report the output and UNKNOWN if not `Command Result : 0 (Success)`.

 The other commands are:
 * cpu